zaspenkoav/data-engineer-assignment/README.md

 ## Questions?

-If you need clarifications on business requirements - just ask!
+If you have questions about the assignment - feel free to ask!

+💬 **Ask via GitHub Issues:** [Create an issue](https://github.com/zaspenkoav/data-engineer-assignment/issues/new)

+**Why GitHub Issues?**
+- Your question might help other candidates
+- Faster response time
+- Structured discussion

 We're evaluating your **data engineering skills and architectural thinking**, not your ability to guess requirements.